 To start, Dr. Janowski asked me to identify my dimples.
 We marked them with a pencil and then I laid down on the table.
 Dr. Janowski then injected a little localized pain killer into the treatment areas – and from then on, I literally felt nothing but some pressure.
 Using the needle, Dr. Janowski fanned the Sculptra (a long term filler that grows in your own collagen in the treated areas) in my trouble spots.
-This both placed the Sculptra and manually broke up some of the tight fascia that was causing the dimpling.
+This both placed the Sculptra and manually broke up some of the tight fasciae that were causing the dimpling.
 When you release some of this fascia, the dimples can look instantly smoother.
-The Sculptra injected in to the dimples not only fills them in, but it is a collagen-stimulator, meaning the dimples are filled, new collagen is generated, and the overall appearance of the treated area is smoother and more firm.
+The Sculptra injected into the dimples not only fills them in, but it is a collagen-stimulator, meaning the dimples are filled, new collagen is generated, and the overall appearance of the treated area is smoother and more firm.

-Post-procedure, I was pretty sore in the treated area, and even had trouble sleeping on my sides that night as it put too much pressure on my treated thighs.
+Post-procedure, I was pretty sore in the treated area and even had trouble sleeping on my sides that night as it put too much pressure on my treated thighs.
 But, after a couple of days of tenderness, I felt fine.
 It has been about 2 weeks, and I do have a pretty large, albeit faded bruise.
 So, to give you fair warning, you WILL be bruised – so don’t plan a beach vacation for a few weeks post-treatment.

 Bruises aside, I can definitely see a difference.
 Even when I flex my thighs (ladies, you know what I mean), I can’t see the offensive dimples.
 Sculptra is a filler that grows in your own collagen.
 It is injected in a liquid that gives you instant fill – then some of that fill decreases as the water is absorbed.
-However, you start growing in your own collagen immediately – and should see best results after about 3 months.
+However, you start growing in your own collagen immediately – and should see the best results after about 3 months.
 In the face, Sculptra lasts about 3 years – and no one has done studies to see how long Sculptra might last when used on the body.
 But, it should be long-lasting.

 Personally, I am thrilled!
 I cannot wait to run around in my bikini this summer (once my bruises resolve) and to see my new smoother legs.
-Both the 13 year old insecure girl in me – and the 37 year old Mother of two – is overjoyed at seeing my smoother thighs and booty.
+Both the 13-year-old insecure girl in me – and the 37-year-old mother of two – is overjoyed at seeing my smoother thighs and booty.